gisaac85/Fragments/README.md

 6. Store the candidates' data on the Google sheet.
 7. Score to each candidate’s CV/motivation letter.
 8. Sort the candidates by whether or not they will proceed to the next round based on their CV/motivation letter, with YES or NO.
+>* In the case of candidates who receive a "NO" answer, I would expect a rejection email to be sent to them.

 9. Send an email with two technical assignments to the applicants.
 As at the present time, it is the Khan Academy link and the Codepen assignment.
 10. Set a deadline for the technical assignment.
 11. Receive the technical assignment.
 12. Score the technical assignment.
 13. Combine the scores of the CV/motivation letter with those of the the technical assignment (codepen link and Khan Academy screenshot).
-14.  sort the applicants’s technical assignments with YES or NO according to the scores.
-16-	As an admin I expect to send a rejection email to the unselected applicants .
-17-	As an admin I expect to put the selected applicants in a call list.
-18-	As an admin I expect to schedule a phone call with the selected applicants.
-19-	As an admin I expect to send to the applicants a confirmation email for the scheduled phone call.
-20-	As an admin I expect to make some notes based on the call.
-21-	As an admin I expect to merge the notes with the previous data.
-22-	As an admin I expect to make a judgment on the notes and the scores.
-23-	As an admin I expect to sort them in a categories (YES, NO, MAYBE).
-24-	As an admin I expect to send a rejection email to the unselected applicants .
-25-	As an admin I expect to send an email to the selected applicants .
-26- As an admin I expect to put the applicants who took a maybe decision in a waiting list.
-27-	As an admin I expect to choose the best scores from the waiting list in a case that the class isn’t complete .
-28-	As an admin I expect to send an email to all the selected applicants provided by information about the next class.
-29-	As an admin I expect to CREATE a new class.
+14. Put the selected candidates in a call list.
+15. Schedule a 'phone call with the selected candidates.
+16. Send the selected candidates a confirmation email for the scheduled 'phone call.
+17. Make some notes based on the call.
+18. Merge the notes with the previous data.
+19. Make a judgment on the notes and the scores.
+20. Sort the candidates in categories (YES, NO, MAYBE).

+>*  Send a rejection email to the unsuccessful candidates.
+>*  Send an email to the successful candidates.

+23. Put the candidates who was listed as a MAYBE in a waiting list.
+24. Choose the candidate(s) with the best scores from the waiting list in a case that the new class is not full.
+25. Send an email to all the successful candidates, providing information about the next class.
+26. Create a new class.